 Are you considering a full basement or a slab foundation?

 Top: This 1-story Traditional style “starter” home can become a “forever home” because of the flex space it offers.
-It has 3 large bedrooms, 2 full baths, a bonus room, loft space in the garage, and room for an optional patio or deck in the back (Plan #142-1051).
-Bottom: This 1-story mountain Ranch style house has 5 bedrooms and 4 baths and a basement with unfinished space – ideal for future needs and flex space (Plan #163-1055).
+It has three large bedrooms, two full baths, a bonus room, loft space in the garage, and room for an optional patio or deck in the back (Plan #142-1051).
+Bottom: This 1-story mountain Ranch style house has five bedrooms and four baths and a basement with unfinished space – ideal for future needs and flex space (Plan #163-1055).

-Garage space can also be converted into work rooms or a loft suite with sleeping quarters, kitchen and bathroom.
+Garage space can also be converted into workrooms or a loft suite with sleeping quarters, a kitchen, and a bathroom.
 This space comes in handy when grown children decide to return to the family home.

 A Potential Constraint?
 Your Building Lot.

-The geography and landscaping of your lot might have an impact on the style of home plan you choose.
-Do you envision a lawn area for outdoor sports activities or do you want a swimming pool and/or Jacuzzi?
+The geography and landscaping of your lot might impact the style of home plan you choose.
+Do you envision a lawn area for outdoor sports activities, or do you want a swimming pool and/or Jacuzzi?
 What about growing a vegetable garden?

 If you haven’t yet purchased a building lot, here are some things to consider as part of your search.

 With the style, size, and house plan selected to fit your budget, you can use that information to find the right building lot.
-A good tip is to list the pros and cons of the things that you liked and disliked about places you have lived in the past.
+A good tip is to list the pros and cons of what you liked and disliked about places you have lived in the past.
 Then compose a wish list with important attributes that you are searching for and bring this list with you as you start to check out lot locations.
-While searching for your ideal building lot, evaluate each lot based upon the qualities on your list.
+While searching for your ideal building lot, evaluate each lot based on the qualities on your list.